syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-### Deserialize using specific file
+### Deserializing using specific file

-The settings of pivot grid control can be deserialized with the help of 'Deserialize' method by passing the path of the file as parameter as specified in the below code sample.
+The settings of pivot grid control can be deserialized with the help of [Deserialize(String)](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~Deserialize(String).html) method by passing the path of the file as parameter.

+Refer to the below code sample to deserialize the pivot grid from xml file.

 {% tabs %}